imonology/ImonCloud-Doc/APIs/IC.Schedule.md

 # resumeTask({id: , onDone: });

 # patchCallback({id: , action: , callback: });
 This function, patchCallback, patches(register) a callback function for a schedule task.
-Scheduled tasks will be stored in database but functions won't.
+Scheduled tasks will be stored in database but functions will not.
 When project server restarts, tasks will be reloaded but functions.
 So, to patch/register back is necessary when project server starts.

 # getStatus();
 To get IC.Schedule status